Exploring Target Representations for Masked Autoencoders: Distill from Data-Richer Teachers

+Compared to the \textit{default} setup, there exist two major disparities of the pre-training recipes for models distilled from data-richer teachers, discussed next.
+The following practice is summarized as \textit{recipe\alambic} detailed in~\cref{tab:app:presetting}.

+\textbf{Vanilla Architecture.} We find that not using the asymmetric encoder-decoder architecture~\cite{mae} is optimal, as shown in~\cref{tab:multi-modal model}.
+While an asymmetric architecture generates momentum for bootstrapping models similar to~\cite{byol}, which lies crucial for distillation with random teachers, it hurts the performance when distilling with stronger pre-trained teachers.

+Hypothetically, the significance of the decoder in asymmetrical encoder-decoder architecture lies in the need for separate layers to decode low-level details when the targets contain little semantics (\eg, pixels and random mappings of pixels).
+Such a need is eased when the target contains high-level semantics (\eg, DINO and CLIP).
+The existence of the decoder, in this case, may even restrain the encoder to grasp full knowledge from the teacher, inducing degraded performances.

-We use different models as teachers to distill student for one stage with longer epochs, \ie, 1600.
+\textbf{1-Stage MKD}.
+We use different models as teachers to distill students for one stage with longer epochs, \ie, 1600.
 Results are shown in \cref{tab:app:one stage}.
-Empirically, the performance gains for multi-stage MKD over 1-stage MKD decrease as teachers' fine-tuning performance increase.
+Empirically, the performance gains for multi-stage MKD over 1-stage MKD decrease as teachers' fine-tuning performance increases.
 Stronger teachers, such as DINO and MAE, induce similarly performed students with 1-stage MKD (1$\times$1600) compared to 2-stage MKD (2$\times$800).

 Specifically, when using CLIP as the pre-trained teacher, the performance for 2-stage MKD is, to our surprise, 0.9\% lower than that of 1-stage MKD.
 Understandably, although the fine-tuning result of the student after 1-stage distillation is better than that of CLIP, the student is essentially trained on IN1K and may not contain faithfully data information stored in the CLIP model.
 Therefore, strong teachers work well with 1-stage MKD, especially for models pre-trained on extra richer data.